Harmony Videos

 • It allows the user to adjust the match threshold percentage to control how strict or lenient the question match is.

-• Harmony is a powerful tool that can help researchers harmonize and compare questionnaires and instruments across different sources.
+• Harmony is a powerful tool that can help researchers harmonise and compare questionnaires and instruments across different sources.
 It is easy to use and can be customised to meet the specific needs of the user.

 Installing Harmony Python library and getting started with French and English instruments